Roozbehsn/Ram-4-4/README.md

   * **"Digital Design" by M. Morris Mano and Michael D. Ciletti**
       * Look for chapters specifically discussing **Memory Units**, **Random Access Memory (RAM)**, and sequential circuits.
 This book provides excellent foundational knowledge on how memory works at a logic level.
+  * **Sequential Logic: Memory from Charles University Faculty of Electrical Engineering**
+      * This online resource provides a good overview of sequential logic and memory concepts.
+You can explore it at: https://susta.cz/fel/74/index_engall.htm

 ## Contribution